-When I studied biochemistry, I realized that B vitamins from foods were essential for our body to work properly.
+When I studied biochemistry, I realized that B vitamins from foods were absolutely essential for our body to work properly.

 And vitamin B3, also known as niacin or nicotinic acid, is no exception.